IP vs O-Level Tuition: Understanding the Key Differences

 • Prefers diverse peer mix and broader ability classroom

-O Level Tuition Focus
+O-Level Tuition Focus

 • Fill knowledge gaps and strengthen fundamentals